EricLusk-Jopson/todoEAFrontend/README.md

 5. if you haven't already, cd into the todoEA/backend folder and run

+   npm install
    npm start

    This will connect to MongoDB using the environment variable you copied to your .env file and then load the server on http://localhost:3001
+   Make sure that nothing else is already running on port 3001

-6. cd into the todoEA/frontend folder and run
+6. open a new terminal and cd into the todoEA/frontend folder.
+Run the following commands:

+   npm install
    npm start

    This will load the SPA react app for the frontend